Bio Specimen Sourcing Services

 Traditionally, Africa has not been particularly accessible to American and European researchers.
 We’re changing that, with the provision of quality clinical research for easy access to African research sites and participants.

-Our pharmaceutical & academic partners conduct clinical trials in Africa for a fraction of the cost they would spend in other geographic regions.
+Our pharmaceutical & academic partners conduct clinical research in Africa for a fraction of the cost they would spend in other geographic regions.

-If you’re researching rare diseases endemic to the African continent (e.g., malaria, ebola, sickle cell anemia, hantavirus or monkeypox), you’ll want to conduct your clinical trials in Africa.
+If you’re researching rare diseases endemic to the African continent (e.g., malaria, ebola, sickle cell anemia, hantavirus or monkeypox), you’ll want to conduct your clinical research in Africa.

 A Full Range of Clinical Research Services